aguegu/sourcekit.cc/PiTray-mini.md

     dtoverlay=dwc2,dr_mode=host

-Save it, close the file, umount the micro SD card and mount it back to PiTray and try again.
+Save it, close the file, umount the micro SD card and mount it back to PiTray mini and try again.

 For CM4 with eMMC, similar to the process to flash the operating system image, power off PiTray, switch off `eMMC Boot`, and connect PiTray to a PC with `usbboot` preloaded, then do the editing as above.
 Finally disconnect PiTray from PC then switch on `eMMC Boot` and try again.